milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 Some Ideas on how to eliminate null references in code

 In object oriented software we often struggle with null references, and miss-use them to pass some information to the client, like that method was not executed successfully, or some item was not found.
-This could lead to lot of bugs, unpredictable behaviour and less readable code.
+This could lead to lots of bugs, unpredictable behaviour and less readable code.
-Here are some ways me could use to reduce number of null references in our code.
+Here are some ways we could use to reduce the number of null references in our code.

 ## TryXXX methods

-This is a common way of providing information on whether method executed successfully and avoiding return on null object if method fails.
-Chances are you encountered these when using
-C# primitive types and their TryParse methods, which operate on the same way.
+This is a common way of providing information on whether the method executed successfully and avoid returning of the null object if method fails.
+Chances are you encountered these when using C# primitive types and their TryParse methods, which operate in the same way.

 ```